vantureclub/.github/profile/README.md

 ## Project Overview

-Emotion Miami is an application meticulously crafted by the Emotion team to emulate an operating system inspired by the aesthetics and ambiance of 1980s Miami.
+Vanture is an application meticulously crafted by the Emotion team to emulate an operating system inspired by the aesthetics and ambiance of 1980s Miami.
 This project stands out as a favorite among our endeavors and has provided immense satisfaction and enjoyment throughout its development.

 ### Objective